SAP-archive/teched2020-DEV161/exercises/ex8/README.md

 1. Access SAP Cloud Platform Continuous Integration and Delivery in the SAP Cloud Platform cockpit.

 - In your subaccount in the SAP Cloud Platform cockpit, choose 'Subscriptions'.
-- In the SaaS Applications category, choose Continuous Integration & Delivery.
+- In the 'Extension Suite - Development Efficiency' category, choose Continuous Integration & Delivery.
 - Choose Go to Application.
 - Use your credentials to log on to the application.
 ![CICD](./images/CICD_access.png)